AI & The Organic Decline: What Small Business Owners Need to Know

 If their marketing agency or team is already doing great SEO work and following best practices, it's going to naturally impact visibility in GEO, AEO, you name it.

 All these "new" SEO terms are still just that — SEO.
+But SEO is becoming "Search Everywhere Optimization," not just for search engines.

 New KPIs to Measure for AI